How to Write a Police Report: A Step-by-Step Guide

-All together I have read, written and approved over 10,000 police reports during the course of my career.
-I have read great police reports and I have read very bad police reports.
-I have learned valuable information along the way that has helped me to testify in court and save me time writing the reports themselves.
-Police reports are a part of policing that over time get fine tuned as new case law develops and agency policy and procedure changes.
-I have put together the best practices and tips when it comes to your goals to write the best police report narrative.
+Reports are a part of policing that over time get fine-tuned as new case law develops and agency policy and procedure changes.
+I have put together the best practices and tips when it comes to your goals to write the best narratives.

 - Documentation is key.
-You need to document your presence at a call for service in which you take some kind of action.
-The action you take may be to forward an investigation to another division in the police department, make an arrest, file formal charges, advise parties, document the use of force etc.
+As a police officer, you need to document your presence at a call for service in which you take some kind of action.
+The action you take may be to forward an investigation to another division in the police department, make an arrest, file formal charges, advise parties, document the use of force, etc.

-- Arrest reports contain probable cause which give you justification for taking action.
+- Arrest reports contain probable cause which gives you justification for taking action.
 These reports will be read by many people in the court system.

-- Your police report can be used to assist you in preparing to testify in court.
+- Your report narrative can be used to assist you in preparing to testify in court.

-- Your police report can be used to place a suspect in a certain place at a certain time, driving a certain car and wearing certain clothing.
+- The contents of your report can be used to place a suspect in a certain place at a certain time, driving a certain car, and wearing certain clothing.
 This may assist an investigation that had been active or one that is in the future.

 Police report writing format has its own rules and guidelines compared to that of an essay or research paper.
-Thus, having been a great writer in college doesn’t mean that you can start writing excellent police reports.
-Although report writing policies and procedures may differ depending on which agency you work for the basic guidelines universally apply just like police 10 codes.
+Thus, being a great writer in college doesn’t mean you can become a police officer and start writing excellent narratives.
+Although report writing policies and procedures may differ depending on which agency you work for the basic guidelines universally apply just like police the 10 codes.

-While on scene interviewing witnesses and suspects and gathering information it is prudent to write down all of the information in a good police notebook.
-You can find the best police notebooks, custom police notebooks and write in the rain notebooks at COPJOT Police Notebooks and Pens by clicking here.
-Your facts and identifying information are logged here in your notebook.
-The better your field notes the better material you will have for your police report.
-If you want to write better incident report start out by jotting down great notes.
+While on scene interviewing witnesses and suspects and gathering information to write a police report it is prudent to write down all of the information in a good police notebook.
+You can find the best police notebooks, custom police notebooks, and write-in-the-rain notebooks at COPJOT Police Notebooks and Pens by clicking here.
+Your facts and identifying information are logged here in your notebook and are called police officer field notes.
+The better your field notes the better material you will have to write a police report.
+If you want to write a better incident report start by jotting down great notes.

-Before you start typing keep the Four C’s in mind.
+Before you start typing keep the Four C’s in mind when you write reports.
 They are:

 Concise: In as few words as possible give a lot of information.
 If it doesn’t matter if you arrived in a marked police car or unmarked police car leave it out.
 If the report narrative you are writing will not result in formal charges and or there are no use of force issues then there is no need to put in an abundance of information.
 Keep it simple.

-Complete: Include all relevant information.
+Complete: Your police report should include all relevant information.
 Your report is a summary of events.
-It cannot be a specific word for word story of the events that took place.
+It cannot be a specific word-for-word story of the events that took place.
 Relevant information will differ depending on the severity of the incident.

-Correct: Your report “shall” be truthful, unbiased and without opinion.
+Correct: Your police report “shall” be truthful, unbiased, and without opinion.
 I talked about Brady Violations in another blog article that you can read here.
-In a police report you shouldn’t try and create chicken salad out of chicken shit!
+In a police report, you shouldn’t try and create chicken salad out of chicken shit!
 This will eventually get you in trouble.
 It is very important that if you have probable cause coming in at 60% you don’t write your narrative showing that you have a slam dunk case at 100%.
 If there are some holes in the case, be truthful about them.
-Judges, prosecutors and defense attorneys will respect you for being truthful.
+Judges, prosecutors, and defense attorneys will respect you for being truthful.

 The Introduction phase